The Importance of an Open Architecture Digital Marketing Software

 So, what’s the big deal?

-Well, for engineers who know how painful integrations can be, a platform like Dynamic Yield could mean a complete implementation in as little as three days.
+Well, for engineers who know how painful integrations can be, a personalization engine like Dynamic Yield could mean a complete implementation in as little as three days.

 Let’s say one of the services integrated generates upwards of a million dollars in new profit for your business by accelerating its rate of deployment.
 The value lifted from reduced engineering time becomes wildly significant.
 Especially in complex environments where you have legacy systems, new systems, and global organizations with systems in different geographies.